Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 Well, the two questions.

-She would say yes.
+She would say, yes.

-No, she'd say, What difference does it make now?
+No, she'd say, what difference does it make now?

 No, I would have said to her then.

-So, do you say that your conscience is clear over that matter?
+So do you say that your conscience is clear over that matter?

-Can you say right now national television, Ms. Clinton, that your conscience do you have a clear conscience on that?
+Can you say right now, national television, Ms. Clinton, that your conscience, do you have a clear conscience on that?

 And I would have left her alone.

-Rush, you got to see it.
+Rush, you've got to see it.

 You've been around a long time.